Skip to main content

 • search online for NHS treatment for Dupuytren's contracture near you

-Causes and preventing Dupuytren's contracture
+Causes of Dupuytren's contracture

 Dupuytren's contracture happens when the tissue under the skin near your fingers becomes thicker and less flexible.